 Driving through the Mississippi Delta as a kid we’d pass through the hills of Carrollton on the road to Greenwood, then south to Belzoni.
 I couldn’t wait for that part of the drive as I would get lost in the kudzu, observing magical creatures in the shapes emerging from the hills.
 I was drawn to their arched necks, hunched gestures, the dance of nature’s wild.
 I continue to welcome these figures as they reveal themselves through the colors and shapes on the page.
-I move paint intuitively, then layer photographs, paper and disparate found images, creating organic-like forms; unique manifestations that dwell somewhere deep within and that are so difficult to describe with words.
-Collage allows me to explore new narratives within the familiar while challenging limited representations of identity and history.
-I see my art as a celebration of the authentic self and I hope my work stimulates the viewer in allowing for some exploration of their own.
+I move paint intuitively, then layer photographs, paper and disparate found images, creating organic-like forms; manifestations of things that dwell somewhere deep within and that are so difficult to describe with words.
+My work is tethered to my internal world and is revealed through a very tactile practice of discovery and assembly.
+My analogue collage practice allows me to challenge limited representations and explore new narratives within the familiar.
+I see my art as an energetic process allowing discovery, catharsis and celebration.

 Artist Statement